gpbacay/gpbacay_arcane/docs/NEURAL_RESONANCE.md

 Hierarchical Neural Resonance represents a significant paradigm shift in how artificial neural networks process information.
 By moving away from purely feed-forward architectures and embracing bi-directional, iterative communication, the A.R.C.A.N.E. framework provides a more robust and biologically plausible foundation for intelligence.
 This approach successfully addresses the alignment gap and the stability issues inherent in traditional deep learning models.

 The integration of Adaptive Resonance Theory principles and prospective configuration allows for a deliberative "Thinking Phase" that mirrors human cognitive processes.
-As these resonant architectures continue to evolve, they promise to unlock higher levels of reasoning, better generalization, and more efficient learning, ultimately bridging the gap between artificial systems and the complex dynamics of the biological brain.
+As these self-modeling resonant architectures continue to evolve, they promise to unlock higher levels of reasoning, better generalization, and more efficient learning, ultimately bridging the gap between artificial systems and the complex dynamics of the biological brain.